ukidiscs2026/ukidiscs2026.github.io/_pages/info.md

 ## Campus Map {#Map}

 The meeting will take place in Meeting Room (MR2) in Pavilion A (Central Core) of the Centre for Mathematical Sciences.
+The Central Core can be accessed from Wilberforce Road, or (recommended) by entering past the Betty and Gordon Moore Library or the Faulkes Gatehouse (see map).
+- the registration desk will be located immediately to the right of the Central Core entrace
+- MR2 is located down the stairs which are immediately opposite the entrance to the Central Core
 ![Campus Map](../assets/images/CentreForMathematicalSciencesMAP.png)